Building, sharing and applying nutrition knowledge

 The foods and beverages babies and children consume play a vital role in shaping their future health and development, both mentally and physically.
 In the same way, what we consume as adults can influence our health later in life.
 However, many babies, children and adults worldwide suffer from under-nutrition or over-nutrition, with potentially serious consequences, both for themselves and for society.
 By understanding more about these issues, we can develop products that help consumers of all ages to enjoy healthier, more nutritious diets.

 Through our global network of research and development centers, we study everything from maternal and children’s health, to healthy aging, to pet care.
 We take a holistic approach that focuses on nutrition and physical activity, and their combined impact on health.
 This includes expanding our personalized nutrition work, which enables consumers to find the right nutritional solutions for their particular circumstances.
-Our work is helping us build a deep understanding of nutritional science and develop products that enable us to fulfil our purpose: enhancing quality of life and contributing to a healthier future.
+Our work is helping us build a deep understanding of nutritional science and develop products that enable us to fulfil our purpose: unlocking the power of food to enhance quality of life for everyone, today and for generations to come.

 Today, we have the most advanced science and innovation network in the food industry, with 23 R&D locations and more than 3900 employees.
 In 2019, we invested CHF 1.7 billion in our research activities.
 We also collaborate with leading universities, research organizations, start-ups and other innovation partners.
 These partnerships help us widen our scope by generating new ideas that can help us address key public health challenges and much more.